higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 The source directory must exist, otherwise, the `srcGen` task will fail.
 Target directories will be created upon generation.

-*Note*: regarding `srcGenSourceDirs`, all the directories configured as the source, will be distributed in the resulting jar artifact preserving the same folder structure as in the source.
+*Note*: regarding `srcGenSourceDirs`, all the directories configured as the source will be distributed in the resulting jar artifact preserving the same folder structure as in the source.

 The following example shows how to set up a dependency with another artifact or sbt module containing the IDL definitions (`foo-domain`):